Get Rates Near You!

 Line chart of price history

-Stock charts are often dominated by a line chart showing the price history of the stock.
+Stock charts are often dominated by a line chart showing the stock’s price history.

-This helps create some perspective on where the stock is trading now compared to where its price has been previously.
+This helps create some perspective on where the stock is trading now compared to its previous price.

 It’s important to select the right period when looking at price history.
 A short period, like a day or a week, might exaggerate short-term price fluctuations.
-On the other hand, a very long history like 10 years might include distant history that is no longer all that relevant.
+On the other hand, a very long history, like 10 years, might include distant history that is no longer relevant.

-Bar chart of number of shares traded (daily volume) history
+Bar chart of the number of shares traded (daily volume) history

-Along the bottom line of a price history chart, you will often see a series of bars.
+You will often see a series of bars along the bottom line of a price history chart.
 This bar chart shows the daily trading volume of the stock.

 Trading volume can put price changes into perspective – the heavier the volume, the more market conviction there is behind any price move.
-Also, looking at recent volume can show if a very thinly traded stock may be subject to a large price move if volume picks up.
+Also, looking at recent volumes can show that a very thinly traded stock may be subject to a large price move if volume picks up.

 Stock Analysis: Assessing Price vs. Value

-On its own, the price of a stock doesn’t tell you much beyond what you would pay to buy the stock now.
-The true value of the stock has to be judged by putting the price in perspective with some of the underlying financial characteristics of the company.
+The price of a stock doesn’t tell you much beyond what you would pay to buy it now.
+The stock’s true value has to be judged by comparing the price to some of the company’s underlying financial characteristics.

 The price-to-earnings ratio is an example of this.
 It shows how much you would have to pay for every dollar the company makes.